OLProtocol/ordx_env/help/mempool/mariadb.md

 set password for 'root'@'localhost' = password('root');
 grant all privileges on *.* to 'root'@'%' identified by 'root';
 grant all privileges on *.* to 'root'@'localhost' identified by 'root';
+grant all privileges on mempool.* to 'mempool'@'%' identified by 'mempool';
+grant all privileges on mempool.* to 'mempool'@'localhost' identified by 'mempool';
 flush privileges;

 ## config file